-For vehicles equipped with a driver-selectable mode, the mode for the charge-depleting test shall be selected according to paragraph 2. of Appendix 6 to annex8.
+For vehicles equipped with a driver-selectable mode, the mode for the charge-depleting Type 6 test shall be selected according to paragraph 2. of Appendix 6 to Annex 8.

+[Placeholder: HVAC system settings Low Temp Presentation Rev7: setting as defined in optional Annex]

 3.2.4.3.
-Charge-depleting test procedure
+Charge-depleting Type 6 test procedure

 3.2.4.3.1.
-The charge-depleting test procedure shall consist of a number of consecutive cycles, each followed by a soak period of no more than 30 minutes until charge-sustaining operating condition is achieved.
+The charge-depleting Type 6 test procedure shall start within [1] hour after completion of battery charge and shall consist of a number of consecutive cycles, [each followed by a soak period of no more than 30 minutes] until charge-sustaining operating condition is achieved.

-3.2.4.3.2.
+As a manufacturer option, it is allowed to expand [1] hour requirement.

+[3.2.4.3.2.
 During soaking between individual applicable test cycles, the powertrain shall be deactivated and the REESS shall not be recharged from an external electric energy source.
-The instrumentation for measuring the electric current of all REESSs and for determining the electric voltage of all REESSs according to Appendix 3 of annex 8 shall not be turned off between test cycle phases.
+The instrumentation for measuring the electric current of all REESSs and for determining the electric voltage of all REESSs according to Appendix 3 of Annex 8 shall not be turned off between test cycle phases.
 In the case of ampere-hour meter measurement, the integration shall remain active throughout the entire test until the test is concluded.

-Restarting after soak, the vehicle shall be operated in the driver-selectable mode according to paragraph 3.2.4.2.2. of this annex.
+Restarting after soak, the vehicle shall be operated in the driver-selectable mode according to paragraph 3.2.4.2.2. of this sub-annex.]